fangwen2246/abel-bkchain/README.md

 + Substrate is powered by best-in-class cryptographic research and comes with peer-to-peer networking, consensus mechanisms, and much more.
 + It saves us development time for the basic part, so we have more time to develop business modules.

-## Template Structure

-A Substrate project such as this consists of a number of components that are spread across a few directories.

 ### Node

 A blockchain node is an application that allows users to participate in a blockchain network.